i2y/fastserve/README.md

-# FastRPC
+# PydanticRPC

-**FastRPC** is a Python library designed to simplify the creation of gRPC services.
+**PydanticRPC** is a Python library designed to simplify the creation of gRPC services.
 It eliminates the need to manually write protobuf files by dynamically generating them based on Python object method signatures.

-FastRPC leverages modern tools like `pydantic` for type validation and integrates health checks using `grpc_health.v1`.
+PydanticRPC leverages modern tools like `pydantic` for type validation and integrates health checks using `grpc_health.v1`.
 It supports both synchronous and asynchronous gRPC communication, as well as WSGI/ASGI-based gRPC-Web services.

 ## Key Features